RhymeForge ยท Word page

 Why symbolism rhymes the way it does

 Symbolism is three-syllable, its rhyme-relevant vowel sitting on the high /ษช/, then it rings out through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 23, assonance 13,247, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 134 matches, family rhymes 10, additive and subtractive together 62, assonance 12,733, and consonance 26.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 In the room with a guitar: write toward the strict rhyme first, then go back through and replace the obvious ones with the assonance matches that earned their place.
 Symbolism is a word that benefits from the second pass.

 More songwriting tools